wisnurafi/anime-streaming-website/README.md

 An anime and manga streaming/reading website powered by the AniList, Consumet, and Aniwatch APIs.
 It provides information about released anime and manga, cast and staff details, episode streaming, manga reading, comments, watchlists, and more.

-<p align="center">You can access this website on <a href='https://aniproject-dev.vercel.app/'>Vercel</a> or <a href='https://aniproject-website.onrender.com'>Render (slow cold start)</a>.</p>

-> [!CAUTION]
-> This project is strictly non-commercial.
-You may not generate revenue from it or include advertisements.
-Violating this policy may result in legal action.

 ## Navigation

 - [Features](#sparkles-features)